telosnetwork/rng-oracle-bridge/README.md

 # RNG Oracle Bridge

+This repository contains the Telos RNG Oracle EVM <> Antelope Bridge.

 The bridge requires the deployment of 3 components to work: the [EVM](https://github.com/telosnetwork/native-oracle-bridge/tree/main/evm) & [Antelope](https://github.com/telosnetwork/native-oracle-bridge/tree/main/antelope) components which are part of this repository and the Listener component that is part of our [Telos Oracle Scripts](https://github.com/telosnetwork/telos-oracle-scripts) repository.
 Follow the instructions below to deploy it.

 ## REQUIREMENTS